Rushegura Gorilla Group ; Bwindi impenetrable forest is one of the national parks in Uganda and biggest to inhabit the mountain Gorillas.

 Mountain Gorilla s are endangered species sharing a human DNA of 98% after the chimpanzees and the baboons.

-The sector of Buhoma is where we find the Rushegura gorilla family one of the 10 habituated Gorilla families.
+The sector of Buhoma is where we find the Rushegura gorilla group one of the 10 habituated Gorilla families.

 The family has 19 members with one silverback although the number may change depending on members joining in and out of the group, new born arrival and death.